 And the FCA didn’t stop there.
 In June, it also put out for consultation enhanced climate-related financial disclosure rules for asset managers, life insurers, and FCA-regulated pension providers.
 These would require such institutions to publish annual entity-level TCFD reports and product/portfolio-level disclosures, including a core set of metrics.
 The disclosure regime would be phased in from 2022.

 TCFD Reporting is a Business Opportunity

 Wondering what the rules mean for your business and don’t know where to start?
 Already on your way and interested in improving your disclosure and your business approach to climate risk and opportunity?
-We at Manifest Climate regularly work with publicly listed companies in a variety of sectors.
-We help companies understand what climate means for business, assess TCFD maturity and guide them on their journey to deliver credible climate reporting that meets the needs of regulators and investors.
+We at Manifest Climate regularly work with companies in a variety of sectors.
+We help companies understand what climate means for business, assess TCFD maturity, and guide them on their journey to deliver credible climate reporting that meets the needs of regulators and investors.
 Contact us today.